christianmarrtinez/pomodoro-app/README.md

 - **Timer Controls:** Users can start, stop, and reset the timer.
 - **Vibration Alerts:** The phone should vibrate at the end of each interval.
 - **Interval Switching:** The timer should toggle between 25 minutes (work session) and 5 minutes (break session).

+- create menu page with create session button
+- create follow up page that has
+  -- 3 buttons for study timer (20 min , 25 min, 30 min) + set custom session timer
+  -- 3 buttons for break (5 min, 10 min, 15 min) + set custom break timer
+  -- "start session" button that only works when study and break times are assigned and brings you to the timer page wth start/stop and reset buttons

 ### Optional Challenge
 - Allow users to customize the timer's work and break durations (e.g., 10-minute work sessions and 5-minute breaks).